certcomm/CertProof/README.md

 ### Build a Mac Installer from Source

+# Other Uses
-# Using the CertProof App to aid in building a *CertComm Governor*
+## Using the CertProof App to aid in building a *CertComm Governor*
 Another use of the CertProof App is to aid a developer in the building of a *CertComm Governor*.
 CertComm Governors are parties which mediate the creation and updating of Certified Threads.
 Every Certified thread operation results in three kinds of output, viz. a **CertComm Confidential Evidence File**, **CertComm Layer 2 Evidence File** and **CertComm Blockchain Anchor**.
 The CertProof App can be used by a developer who is building a CertComm Governor to verify that their Governor is producing these outputs correctly.

+## Using the CertProof App as an offline Viewer
+The CertProof app can be used as an offline viewer for certified (and non-certified) threads.
+This ensures that all content will be viewable independent of the rest of the CertComm ecosystem.